Travelling full time is a romantic notion but it’s not all beer and skittles. Here’s how to make it work, by those that already have.

 Take time out: Everyone likes to have time to themselves, and kids like to have one-on-one time with mum and dad.
 It doesn’t have to be when the kids have gone to bed that you get your time.
 You can go for a walk on your own, you can take one of the kids with you to do the groceries for one-on-one time … get creative.

 How to get the kids to study when they’re distracted by the sea

-1. Routine: Have the kids help you set the routine for school work.
+Establish a routine: Have the kids help you set the routine for school work.
 Negotiate the days, start time, number of hours, etc., that is needed to get the work done.
-They then own the study time.
+They then own their study time.
 Keep in mind you will probably need to fine-tune the routine through trial-and-error.

-3. Be creative: Not all “book work” has to involve text books.
+Be creative: Not all “book work” has to involve textbooks.
 It can involve spelling words in the sand, even using sticks and stones for maths.
 Be creative and have fun – the more the kids laugh, the more they learn.

-5. Rewards: Doing school work while travelling is not a walk in the park, so celebrate the milestones.
+Rewards: Doing school work while travelling full time is not a walk in the park, so celebrate the milestones.
 This can mean finishing at half-day, or it can be a visit to the park or anything fun.